 Gabapentin is an anticonvulsant.
 It helps prevent certain types of seizures in people who have epilepsy.
 It’s not a cure for epilepsy — the drug will only work to control your seizures as long as you keep taking it.
-Gabapentin is also used in adults to relieve nerve pain after a case of shingles.

-- violent behavior, aggressiveness, or anger
+- aggressiveness, or anger

 - anxiousness or restlessness

-- anxiety that is new or worse
+- anxiety that’s new or worse

-- depression that is new or worse
+- depression that’s new or worse

-- irritability that is new or worse
+- irritability that’s new or worse

 - panic attacks